-Since January 2010, New South Wales raised the school leaving age, meaning students will complete Year 10 and then have a number of options in which to participate until at least age 17.
+Since January 2010, New South Wales raised the school leaving age, meaning students will complete Year 10 and then have several options in which to participate until at least age 17.

-- 1. Since 2010, all NSW students must complete Year 10. - 2.
-After Year 10 and until the age of 17 students must be: - A. In school, or registered for home schooling OR - B. In approved education or trainingOR - C. In full-time, paid employment (average 25 hours/week)OR - D. In a combination of these
+- Since 2010, all NSW students must complete Year 10. - 2.
+After Year 10 and until the age of 17 students must be: - A. In school, or registered for home schoolingOR - B. In approved education or training OR - C. In full-time, paid employment (average 25 hours/week) - OR - D. In a combination of these https://education.nsw.gov.au/public-schools/going-toa-public-school/translated-documents/new-schoolleaving-age

-Further details are available from: https://education.nsw.gov.au/public-schools/going-to-a-public-school/translated-documents/new-school-leaving-age